Healthy Barbecues

 Barbecues are a great way to socialise and enjoy the warmer weather.
 They can be a great way to promote healthy eating too!

-By modifying the menu slightly, you can not only host a healthy barbecue with a selection of tasty and nutritious foods but also save money!
+By using the tips in this resource, which align with the Healthy Choices guidelines, you can host a delicious barbecue with a selection of tasty and nutritious foods while also saving money!

 Hosting a healthy barbecue